 The temperature in planes can be extreme, so be prepared by packing layers in your carry-on.
-You’ll want to leave space in your child’s backpack for activities and toys.
+You’ll want to leave space in your kid’s backpack for activities and toys.

 14. Have your kids potty several times before getting on the plane

 This is also an area that you could talk to your kids about in advance.
 Reiterate the importance of going potty as many times as you ask them to, so they’ll just accept it at the airport.
 Then make sure you go after security.

 I’d recommend about ten minutes before boarding begins, if possible.
 Keep in mind that lines at airports and during the flight can be long so try to manage it ahead of time.

 As much as you can prepare, just know that when nature calls, there’s not much you can do about it except to be understanding.

 This one is SUPER important!
 We all know, everything takes longer with kids.
 When you’re planning your trip, if you have multiple flight options, always go for the one with the longer layover.

 So if you’re given the option of one hour or two, choose two.
 This allows time for potty breaks, snacks, and getting from one terminal to the next.